ambroseled/UCFK4-Pong/README.md

-# UCFK4 - Pong
+# ENCE260 UCFK4 Assignment - Pong

-A simple implementation of pong using two ucfk4 boards
+A simple implementation of pong using two ucfk4 boards.
+Developers:
+- Ambrose Ledbrook | 79172462
+- Josh Jarvis |

 ## Instructions of use
 - Set up boards in a dimely lit area close together with ir receivers and